Aylur/ags/docs/guide/theming.md

 > [!WARNING]
 >
 > The `css` property of a widget will not cascade to its children.
+You should
+> generally avoid using `css` and instead use `class` and stylesheets.

 ## Apply Stylesheets at Runtime